xiv3r/bypass-anti-tethering/README.md

 opkg update ; opkg install curl ; curl https://raw.githubusercontent.com/xiv3r/bypass-anti-tethering/refs/heads/main/install.sh | sh
 ```

-## Note!
+## [Note!]
-- Connect your Router/PC to Internet for Installation.
+> Connect your Router/PC to Internet for Installation.
-- Configure your router or pc to Extender/Repeater Mode and done!.
+> Configure your router or pc to Extender/Repeater Mode and done!.
-- Openwrt iptables `NAT`  doesn't work properly on version 1.8.7.
+> Openwrt iptables `NAT`  doesn't work properly on version 1.8.7.
-- Applicable only for openwrt router, linux and rooted phones.
+> Applicable only for openwrt router, linux and rooted phones.
-- Take note that the `wlan0` is your `ISP` and the destination is `eth0`.
+> Take note that the `wlan0` is your `ISP` and the destination is `eth0`.
-- Check your interfaces before proceeding to auto install otherwise if doesn't match you need to manually edit wlan0 and eth0 to your current interface where the traffic goes on.
+> Check your interfaces before proceeding to auto install otherwise if doesn't match you need to manually edit wlan0 and eth0 to your current interface where the traffic goes on.

 # IPTables and IP6Tables to Bypass Tethering Restriction
+> interface is unspecified so that all incoming packets will be altered and mangled before prerouting decision is made
 ```sh
 # IPTABLES for IPv4 (recommended)
 # _______________________________